 Graduate colloquium.
 Requirements: graduate standing in computer science.

-Requirements: Ph.D. candidacy (postcomprehensive exam) in computer science.
+Individualized instruction for PhD candidates in computer science towards thesis requirements.
+Requirements: PhD candidacy (postcomprehensive exam) in computer science.